SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/add-associate.md

 ---
 uid: help-en-user-add
 title: Add user
-description: In this how-to guide, you will learn how to add a new user in SuperOffice CRM.
+description: In this how-to guide, you will learn how to add a new user in SuperOffice CRM and what to do if a newly created user cannot log in.
 author: SuperOffice RnD
-so.date: 02.21.2023
+so.date: 08.28.2023
 keywords: user, associate
 so.topic: howto
 so.audience: settings